 Adverse effects of acupuncture are difficult to quantify and, although treatments are generally safe, skill and care vary among practitioners.
-A 2013 systematic review of the rare adverse effects (1.3 per 1000 treatments) after acupuncture included the following (1 Reference Acupuncture, a therapy within traditional Chinese medicine, is one of the most widely accepted components of integrative therapies in the western world.
+A 2023 systematic review of adverse effects after acupuncture included the following (1 Reference Acupuncture, a therapy within traditional Chinese medicine, is one of the most widely accepted components of integrative therapies in the western world.
 Specific points on the body are stimulated... read more ):

-Although some of these adverse effects are serious, 95% of the total adverse effects reported caused little or no harm.
+Although some of these adverse effects are serious, most were mild or clinically insignificant.